Olene Walker: Olene S. Walker Institute of Politics & Public Service

 In 2012 Walker created the Olene S. Walker Institute of Politics & Public Service to "help foster in Weber State University students and the broader community the ideals of public service and political engagement that motivated her decades-long career in Utah politics."
 The Walker Institute coordinates internships for Weber State University students, holds public forums and debates on public policy issues, and provides leadership and engaged-citizenship workshops for students and the community at large.

 Personal life

-Walker was married to Myron Walker; they had seven children and twenty-five grandchildren.
+Walker was married to Myron Walker; they had seven children.
 Walker and her husband were Latter-day Saints (Mormons).
 She and her husband served as International Affairs missionaries for The Church of Jesus Christ of Latter-day Saints in New York City.
 Starting in spring of 2010 she served as the Primary president in the Bloomington 7th Ward on the south side of St. George, Utah.

 Olene Walker died of natural causes on November 28, 2015, thirteen days after her 85th birthday.

-Two of her brothers and their wives died in a plane crash on February 28, 1981.